Courses

 Independent Study by Candidates for Master’s Degrees

 Richard Peiser, Christoph Reinhart, Farshid Moussavi, Kostas Terzidis, Antoine Picon, Thomas Schroepfer, Daniel Schodek, Niall Kirkwood, Michael Van Valkenburgh, Richard T.T.
-Forman, Richard Sommer, Anne McGhee, James Stockard, Peter Rowe, K. Michael Hays, Gary R. Hilderbrand, Joan Busquets, Felipe Correa
+Forman, Anne McGhee, James Stockard, Peter Rowe, K. Michael Hays, Gary R. Hilderbrand, Joan Busquets, Felipe Correa

 Students may take a maximum of 8 credit units with different instructors in this course series.Prerequisites: Graduate standing.
 Candidates may arrange individual work focusing on…